 - Melatonin.
 You know, the stuff that plays a big role in the natural sleep-wake cycle?
-Research has shown that administering this before sleep can be hugely beneficial and luckily for you, our brand spanking new product set to be launched – ‘Night Shift’, is packed full of this – and more – to ensure a better night sleep for First Responders.
-(Click Here to get notified of our release date)
+Research has shown that administering this before sleep can be hugely beneficial thankfully, our brand new product ‘Night Shift’, is packed full of this – and more – to ensure a better night sleep for First Responders.

 - Caffeine.
 A shot of the good stuff can work wonders, too, but should always be taken in moderation.

 - Education.
 Learn the right habits for sleep, health and safety.